 You must book directly with World of Hyatt to earn points.
 Reservations made via online travel agencies (such as hotels.com, booking.com, etc.) will not entitle you to points.
-The exception is booking through a Hyatt Privé agent such as our partners Propeller.
+The exception is booking through a Hyatt Privé agent.
 This gets you all the usual Hyatt points and perks but also extras such as

 - A $100 property credit per room per stay